Last Updated/Verified: November 3rd, 2022

 The costs for LPN classes vary widely among schools.
 For example, one credit costs $650 at Maria College and $176 at Niagara County Community College (both listed below).
 Students are typically responsible for tuition, school supplies, and cost-of-living expenses.
 Some programs offer grants or financial aid to students who qualify.

 In New York, the practical nursing program is the quickest route to becoming a nurse.
 Earning an LPN degree full-time takes one year, after which graduates can immediately apply for licensure.

 Checklist to become a New York LPN:

-- Apply for licensure with the New York Board of Nursing ($85 fee) – Have your school send your transcript to them as well
+- Apply for licensure with the New York Board of Nursing – have your school send your transcript to them as well

 - Obtain a CPR card and pass the NCLEX-PN exam